Black-throated triplefin

-Helcogramma decurrens, known commonly as the black-throated triplefin, is a species of triplefin blenny in the genus Helcogramma.
+The black-throated triplefin (Helcogramma decurrens) is a species of triplefin blenny in the genus Helcogramma.
 It was described by Allan Riverstone McCulloch and Edgar Ravenswood Waite in 1918.
 This species occurs along the western and southern coasts of Australia where it is found down to depths of 13 m in both the intertidal and subtidal zones where it hides among algae growing on rocky substrates.